TurboGears/tg2docs/docs/main/Config.rst

 the .ini files therefore all values are considered strings.
 This is especially important when using boolean attributes and numbers as you need to convert them before use inside your project.
-This will be fixed in TG2.2 see `ticket #2240`_
+This will be fixed in TurboGears 2.2 see `ticket #2240`_

 .. _ticket #2240 : http://trac.turbogears.org/ticket/2240

 Differences from Pylons
 ~~~~~~~~~~~~~~~~~~~~~~~

-TG2 has done quite a bit of work to simplify the config module in a
+TurboGears |version| has done quite a bit of work to simplify the
-standard Pylons quickstart, and to make the configuration in those
+config module in a standard Pylons quickstart, and to make the configuration
-files as declarative as possible.
+in those files as declarative as possible.
 This makes it easier to make small
 updates to the config, and allows us to move some of the code into the
 framework.